aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.

 The path component is a unique identifier for the certificate in question.
-The unique identifer is constructed by concatenating the base64url-encoding [@!RFC4648] of the bytes of the `keyIdentifier` field of certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the bytes of the DER encoding of the certificate's Serial Number (without the tag and length bytes).
+The unique identifier is constructed by concatenating the base64url-encoding [@!RFC4648] of the bytes of the `keyIdentifier` field of certificate's Authority Key Identifier (AKI) [@!RFC5280] extension, a literal period, and the base64url-encoding of the bytes of the DER encoding of the certificate's Serial Number (without the tag and length bytes).
 All trailing "`=`" characters MUST be stripped from both parts of the unique identifier.

 Thus the full request url is constructed as follows, where the "`||`" operator indicates string concatenation and the renewalInfo url is taken from the Directory object: